 The Algarve region in southern Portugal is best known for its stunning beaches and the most beautiful coastline.
 Because most people come here for the beaches, April is still a quiet season here.

 April is perfect for exploring the beautiful coastline, long walks on the beach, bike rides, or surfing.
 So if you like the off-season feeling and outdoorsy activities, you’ll love Algarve in April.
-If, however, you want to go swimming and sunbathing every day, enjoy nightlife and other touristy activities, then it’s best to come in the summer.
+If, however, you want to go swimming and sunbathing every day, and enjoy nightlife and other touristy activities, then it’s best to come in the summer.

 READ ALSO: Most Beautiful Beaches in Algarve